 Bile deficiency caused by the liver

-Healthy liver is a major cholesterol manager.
-It is the liver that decides how much cholesterol is produced and how much it is excreted.
-There is no simple test that checks for liver ability to produce bile.
-The only thing you can do is to see if excess cholesterol is actually being eliminated in the bathroom.
+A healthy liver is a major cholesterol manager.
+It is the liver (not the diet) that decides how much cholesterol is produced and how much it is released.
+Unfortunately, there is no simple test that checks for liver ability to produce bile.
+Thus if you are stuck with high cholesterol, the only thing you can do is to see if excess cholesterol is actually being eliminated in the bathroom.

-If you have high blood cholesterol you want to see that this excess is being passed for excretion.
-But for this to happen the liver has to capture the floating cholesterol and convert it to bile first.
+Why is looking in the toilet important?
+Because if you have high cholesterol numbers, you want to see that the lipid excess actually ends up flushed out.
+But before cholesterol removal happens, the liver has to do a few other tasks: capture the floating cholesterol and convert it to bile first.

 Do you make enough bile?

 One simple glance over your poop can tell you more about the liver than a list of elaborate blood tests ordered by your doctor.
-If your stool is completely devoid of color or shy away from brown most of the time you may suspect bile deficiency from under-active liver.
+Watch the color.
+If your stool is pale or shies away from dark brown, you may want to suspect bile deficiency from under-active liver.

+Why would poo color be a health indicator?
 Bile contains bilirubin, a pigment left over by red blood cell degradation.
-Bile is the very substance that gives stool its yellowish-brownish color.
-So if you see no color, you should think no bile.
-That’s that simple.
+Because of this coloring phenomenon, bile gives stool its brownish color.
+So if you see no color in the poo, you should automatically think the poo has no bile.